 We’re excited to announce that this year our annual ATTO meeting takes place on September 16-18 and will be hosted by INPA in Manaus.
 The meeting is open to all consortium member and invited guests and we can’t wait to see everyone

-We just released the second ATTO newsletter.
+The second ATTO newsletter is out now.
 It features new team members, the big ATTO presence at the EGU 2019, infrastructure updates at the site and more.
-To receive the newsletter, please subscribe to our mailing list, subscribe to the RSS

 EGU 2019 is shining a light on Amazon research.
 Jošt Lavrič, Beto Quesada, Alessandro Araújo and Matthias Sörgel are chairing a session titled „Intact Amazon forest – a natural laboratory of global significance“.
 We‘re excited that, in addition to many of our

 Pfannerstill et al. compared VOC emissions at ATTO between a normal year and one characterized by a strong El Nino with severe droughts in the Amazon.
 The did not find large differences, except in the time of day that the plants release the VOCs.
 They published their results in the journal Frontiers in Forest and Global Change.

 Wu et al. collected and analyzed aerosols in two locations: the city of Manaus, a large urban area in Brazil, and the ATTO site in the heart of the forest.
 The aerosol compositions varied largly.
 At ATTO most aerosols were emitted by the forest itself, while in Manaus, anthropogenic aerosols were very common.
 The results were published in ACP.

 The AGU Fall Meeting 2018 is approaching fast.
 Before you all finish up your schedules, we want to draw your attention to the presentations from our ATTO team!
 Tuesday, 11 December Damien Guinoiseau will present a poster on “Dust source identification